 Pandan Lamingtons for Australia Day in Singapore

-We’re celebrating Australia Day in Singapore a little differently this year and would love for you to join the fun.
-MasterChef Singapore judge and MasterChef Australia 2012 finalist, Audra Morrice, has created a lighter-than-air pandan flavoured lamington, bringing a delicious Singapore twist to this Australian icon.
+We celebrated Australia Day in Singapore a little differently this year and you can still join in the fun.
+MasterChef Singapore judge and MasterChef Australia 2012 finalist, Audra Morrice, created a lighter-than-air pandan flavoured lamington, bringing a delicious Singapore twist to this Australian icon.
 Chef Audra has also kindly shared her recipe if you'd like to making these yummy treats at home (link and video below).

-An Australia Day message from Australian High Commissioner-Designate to Singapore, the Hon Will Hodgman
+An Australia Day message from Australian High Commissioner to Singapore, the Hon Will Hodgman

 Thank you for joining our virtual celebration of Australia Day 2021.
 Australia Day is a time to celebrate our nation’s 65,000-year history.
 To reflect on what we have achieved and what lies ahead of us.

 At a time of immense challenge and change, Australia deeply values partners like Singapore.
 We’ve done some outstanding work together in responding to COVID-19 – not just its health challenges but in sustaining our economies.
 I arrive ambitious for the bilateral relationship and I look forward to working with you to advance both our countries' health, security and prosperity.

 While we cannot come together in person to celebrate Australia Day this year, I’m pleased to introduce Australia-based Singaporean chef, Audra Morrice, who has prepared a recipe of lighter-than-air pandan-flavoured lamingtons.
 This dish brings a delicious Singaporean twist to an Australian classic, and as Chef Audra says, it is the best of both her worlds.
 Happy Australia Day everyone!
 [Follow me on Twitter at @AusHCSG]